PATRIC3/p3_docs/docroot/user_guides/organisms_gene/correlated_genes.md

 * **Hide/Show:** Toggles (hides) the right-hand side Details Pane.
 * **Download:**  Downloads the selected items (rows).
 * **Copy:** Copies the selected items to the clipboard.
+* **Feature:** Loads the Feature Page for the selected feature. *Available only if a single feature is selected.*
+* **Features:** Loads the Features Table for the selected features. *Available only if multiple features are selected.*
+* **Genome:** Loads the Genome View Overview page corresponding to the selected feature.  *Available only if a single feature is selected.*
+* **Genomes:** Loads the Genomes Table, listing the genomes that correspond to the selected features. *Available only if multiple features are selected.*
+* **FASTA:** Provides the FASTA DNA or protein sequence for the selected feature(s).
+* **ID Map:** Provides the option to map the selected feature(s) to multiple other idenfiers, such as RefSeq and UniProt.
+* **MSA:** Launches the PATRIC Multiple Sequence Alignment (MSA) tool and aligns the selected features by DNA or protein sequence in an interactive viewer.
+* **Pathway:** Loads the Pathway Summary Table containing a list of all the pathways in PATRIC in which the selected features are found.
+* **Group:** Opens a pop-up window to enable adding the selected sequences to an existing or new group in the private workspace.